-The Network and Information Security (NIS) Directive (Directive (EU) 2016/1148) aims to achieve a high common level of network and information systems security across the European Union in three ways:
+The Directive on Security of Network and Information Systems (NIS Directive) ((EU) 2016/1148) aims to achieve a high common level of network and information systems security across the European Union in three ways:

 - 1. Improving cyber security capabilities at the national level.

 - 2. Increasing cooperation on cyber security among EU member states.

 - 3. Introducing security measures and incident reporting obligations for operators of essential services (OESs) in critical national infrastructure (CNI) and digital service providers (DSPs).

 View the PDF version of the NIS Directive (2016/1148).